crcx/retroforth/doc/RETRO-Book.md

 becomes a sigil handler.
 So creating a new word?
 Use the `:` sigil.
 Strings?
 Use `'`.
 Pointers?
 Try `&`.
 And so on.
 E.g.,

-    In ANS                  | In RETRO
+    In ANS                  | In Retro
     : foo ... ;             | :foo ... ;
     ' foo                   | &foo
     : bar ... ['] foo ;     | :bar ... &foo ;